Museum Artifact: Vaughan’s Grip-Tite Bottle Stopper, Perfo-Siphon Bottle Stopper, and Fox Deluxe Punch-Style Bottle Opener, c. 1950s

 Around the same time, an opportunistic businessman named Peter Fox purchased the former Hoffman Bros. brewery in Chicago at 2626 W. Monroe Street, eager to bring it back to its former glory.
 Embracing the canned beer trend, the Peter Fox Brewing Co. built up a regional following over the next few years, enabling Fox to buy out additional breweries in Marion, Indiana, and Grand Rapids, Michigan, in the 1940s.
 Naturally, he also signed a deal with Vaughan Novelty to produce exclusive Fox DeLuxe openers.

 [Incidentally, the Fox DeLuxe brand didn’t completely die with its parent company.
-It remained in circulation under new, non-Chicago ownership through the 1960s, and was recently revived again in 2017 by the Creston Brewery in Grand Rapids, although the new version doesn’t appear to have any connection to the original recipe.]
+It remained in circulation under new, non-Chicago ownership through the 1960s, and was recently revived again in 2017 by the Creston Brewery in Grand Rapids, MI, although the new version doesn’t appear to have any connection to the original recipe.]

 “Canned beer is back,” the Decatur Herald reported on July 15, 1947, “but its return has accentuated another postwar shortage—the beer can opener.